• Skip to primary navigation

 • Take a baking sheet and line it with parchment.

-• Cut your tonda squash or pumpkin of choice in half and take out all the seeds {SEE NOTES}.
+• Cut your tonda squash or pumpkin of choice in half and remove all the seeds.

-• Pour some oil in a small bowl (I use avocado) and use a basting brush to rub it on the halved pumpkins/tonda squash {SEE NOTES}.
+• Pour some oil into a small bowl (I use avocado) and use a basting brush to rub it on the flesh of the halved pumpkins/tonda squash.

 • Bake the pumpkin in the oven (uncovered) for 45 minutes.